surminus/surminus.com/content/blog/why-you-should-write-a-cli-tool-for-your-org.md

 The next benefit is that it can be a project with minimal impact and immediate feedback.
 I think this is why I love writing CLI tools.
-Engineers have a place where they can write code for fun, without the risk, and with the potential of being able to unlock additional productivity for their colleagues.
+Engineers have a place where they can write code for fun, without risk, and with the potential of being able to unlock productivity for their colleagues.

 It's also a place where everyone can come together and work on the same thing;
 and perhaps it'll help you understand how your colleagues work in one team